microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 with the [Long Running Operations](#long-running-operations) pattern.

 The operation is initiated with a POST operation and the operation path ends in `:<action>`.
-A long-running POST should not be used for resource create -- use PUT as described above.
+A long-running POST should not be used for resource create: use PUT as described above.
-PATCH must never be used for long-running operations -- it should be reserved for simple resource updates.
+PATCH must never be used for long-running operations: it should be reserved for simple resource updates.
 If a long-running update is required it should be implemented with POST.

 ```text